Effective models for generalized Newtonian fluids through a thin porous medium following the Carreau law: Numerical simulations of the effective models

 Finally, we have represented in Fig.\!~\ref{Fig:rotation_power} the vector $\tilde V'$ computed for different orientations of the imposed pressure gradient $f'$, similarly as in Fig.\!~\ref{Fig:rotation_Carreau}.
 We can observe for $\lambda=100$ and $r\in \{2.3,2.6\}$ a very similar behaviour of the effective systems~\eqref{thm:system_gamma1} and \eqref{thm:system_22}, which seems to confirm the above interpretation.
 The differences between both systems appear for $\lambda=1$ and concern only the amplitude of $\tilde V'$, which increases as $r$ increases in the case of the power law, while it was not affected by variations of $r$ in the case of Carreau law and for this particular value of $\lambda$.

-{\bf Acknowledgments:} The main idea of this paper was developed while María Anguiano and Francisco J. Su\'arez-Grau were visiting the Laboratoire Jacques-Louis Lions (in July 2022), at Sorbonne Université, Université Paris Cité and Centre National de la Recherche Scientifique in Paris (France), invited by Dr.\!
+{\bf Acknowledgments:} The main idea of this paper was developed while Mar\'ia Anguiano and Francisco J. Su\'arez-Grau were visiting the Laboratoire Jacques-Louis Lions (in July 2022), at Sorbonne Université, Université Paris Cité and Centre National de la Recherche Scientifique in Paris (France), invited by Dr.\!
 Matthieu Bonnivard in order to develop a joint contribution on the thematics of the project ``An\'alisis, homogeneizaci\'on y simulaci\'on num\'erica de EDPs con origen en mec\'anica de fluidos", financially supported by the Laboratoire Jacques-Louis Lions.
-María Anguiano and Francisco J. Su\'arez-Grau would like to thank people from this Laboratoire for their very kind hospitality and especially Dr.\!
+Mar\'ia Anguiano and Francisco J. Su\'arez-Grau would like to thank people from this Laboratoire for their very kind hospitality and especially Dr.\!
 Matthieu Bonnivard.
+Mar\'ia Anguiano wants to dedicate this paper to her father, Julio, for all his love and for the good times they had together in Paris in July 2022.